ravron/ravron.com/content/posts/querying-the-unicode-database.md

 >}}), I referred to Unicode code points by their names.
 In fact, each assigned code point does have a name, and they're often quite unwieldy.
 For that post, I wanted to choose character names that were especially long, and it wasn't immediately obvious how to do so.
+Here's how I figured it out.

 The official source-of-truth for the Unicode database is the [Unicode Character Database](https://www.unicode.org/ucd/), or UCD.
 The database's full